dynaroars/numinv/README.md

-**NOTE**: This repo is for the NumInv tool, which uses the **KLEE** symbolic execution tool to check and generate counterexample inputs for invariants.
+**NOTE**: This repo is for the NumInv tool, which uses the **KLEE** symbolic execution tool to check and generate counterexample inputs for invariants in **C** programs.
 A new version of the work (but does not use KLEE) is available at https://github.com/unsat/dig/.
+This new version supports both *C* and *Java* programs.

 DIG2 (or NumInv) is a tool for generating numerical invariants using the KLEE symbolic execution tool.
-Currently DIG3 supports C programs.
 ## Setup ##